sanatanonline/ml/README.md

 ml
 ==============================

-Machine Learning algorithms - from scratch and using standard libraries
+Machine Learning algorithms - from scratch or using standard libraries.

 Project Organization
 ------------